Congruent triangles are identical triangles.

 Let's look at the triangles: we have two equal sides and one angle,

-But this is not the angle between them, therefore, it cannot be proven according to the S.A.S theorem
+But this is not a common angle, therefore, it cannot be proven according to the S.A.S theorem

 Remember the fourth congruence theorem - S.A.A